 Deductible gift recipient (DGR)

-An organisation that applies for endorsement as a DGR must have a 'DGR revocation clause' in its governing document.
+An organisation applying for endorsement as a DGR must have a 'DGR revocation clause' in its governing document.

 Need more help?

-- Read the ATO’s information about DGR endorsement.
+- You can read the ATO’s information about DGR endorsement.

-- See the DGR categories listed in the ATO's DGR table.
+- You can refer to the DGR categories listed in the ATO's DGR table.

 Request to have information withheld from the Charity Register

-We give you an opportunity to provide other information to support the application (for example, a business plan, an annual report, policies and procedures or brochures for the organisation).
-This is optional, so you don't have to upload anything here.
-But if you have something that you think is essential for us in assessing the application, you can upload it.
+This is optional – you don't have to upload any additional information, but if you have something that you think is essential for us to assess your application, you can upload it.